m-kupiec/compendium-javascript/README.md

 >
 > 📖 [Codecademy | Learn Intermediate JavaScript](https://www.codecademy.com/courses/learn-intermediate-javascript/lessons/async-await/exercises/multiple-awaits)

-`async` function always return a promise - values other than a promise are wrapped in a resolved promise:
+`async` function always returns a promise - values other than a promise are wrapped in a resolved promise:

 ```js
 async function asyncF() {